-The GASB has issued Statement No. 72, Fair Value Measurement and Application, effective for fiscal years beginning after June 15, 2015.
+The College has implemented GASB Statement No. 72, Fair Value Measurement and Application, effective for fiscal years beginning after June 15, 2015.
 This statement provides guidance for determining a fair value measurement for financial reporting purposes.
 This statement also provides guidance for applying fair value to certain investments and disclosures related to all fair value measurements.
-The College has not yet determined the effect that the adoption of GASB Statement No. 72 may have on its financial statements.
+In accordance with the implementation of this standard, the College has classified its investments as Level 1, 2, or 3 to indicate the valuation inputs used to measure the fair value.

-The GASB has issued Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
+The College has implemented GASB Statement No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
 The requirements of this statement that address accounting and financial reporting by employers and governmental nonemployer contributing entities for pensions that are not within the scope of Statement 68 are effective for fiscal years beginning after June 15, 2016, and the requirements of this statement that address financial reporting for assets accumulated for purposes of providing those pensions are effective for fiscal years beginning after June 15, 2015.
 The requirements of this statement for pension plans that are within the scope of Statement 67 or for pensions that are within the scope of Statement 68 are effective for fiscal years beginning after June 15, 2015.